 Under the agreement, GMC will admit Colby-Sawyer graduates who earned a grade point average of 3.0 or higher after they submit required graduate admissions materials; application fees will be waived.

-The graduate degrees are available to Colby-Sawyer students in any major but are especially good options for those graduating in the college’s environmental studies, environmental science and community-based sustainability programs.
+The graduate degrees are available to Colby-Sawyer students in any major, but are especially good options for those graduating from the college’s Natural & Environmental Sciences programs.
 The graduate programs are also an extension of Colby-Sawyer’s focus on experiential learning and professional preparation; every Colby-Sawyer student completes at least one internship.

 GMC offers a sustainable M.B.A., an M.S. in sustainable food systems, an M.S. in environmental studies and an M.S. in resilient and sustainable communities.
 The online graduate programs allow students to work at their own pace while applying concepts learned in class to real-world challenges in their communities.